Yquetzal/awesome-bitcoin/README.md

 #### A multifaceted approach to bitcoin fraud detection: Global and local outliers

+#### EGRET: Extortion graph exploration techniques in the bitcoin network

 ### Elliptic dataset for illicit transaction detection

 #### Anti-Money Laundering in Bitcoin: Experimenting with Graph Convolutional Networks for Financial Forensics